phalcon/documentation/docs/routing.md

 ```
 In the above, we will read the annotations from `Admin\Controllers\InvoicesController` if the URI starts with `/admin/invoices`.

+The `controllerSuffix` (default `Controller`) is stripped from the resolved class name before the annotated routes are emitted.
+If the registered handler is already a fully-qualified class name that ends in the suffix (e.g. `App\Controllers\InvoicesController`), the suffix is not appended a second time, so the route handler is registered as `Invoices` rather than `InvoicesController`.

 The router also understands prefixes to ensure that the routes are resolved as fast as possible.
 For instance for the following routes:

 ```